gerrowadat/log.andvari.net/content/mttr.md

 #### Raising All Boats

 Post-incident reviews (or postmortems, or whatever you're calling them this week) should be producing action items that feed into your roadmap.
-Not just "add better monitoring" (though sure, maybe), but real changes: fix the race condition, add the circuit breaker, change the deployment process, update the runbook so the next person doesn't have to figure it out from scratch.
+Not just "add better monitoring" (though sure, maybe), but real changes: fix the race condition, add the circuit breaker, change the deployment process.
+Do a priority swap so we fix something we've identified as real, instead of adding additional whizz-bang that may be more speculative in terms of how happy it makes customers.
 For bonus points, involve your customer support friends to make sure what you're inserting into the SDLC is actually going to move the needle for customers.

 The measure of a mature incident response process isn't how fast you recover.
 It's how rarely you see the same incident twice, and how much of the learning from your outages sticks, in the form of enduring shifts to how you write code and design systems.
 It's how often your outages are genuinely novel -- new and interesting failures that teach you something new about your systems, and real action on then finding yourself a better class of first-world problems.